 Development staff: Please know we have similar goals.
 We aren’t trying to poach your relationships or take your job.
 We just want to make sure you are understood, but by all means, tell us if we are doing something that is stepping on your toes.

-IT staff: Let's talk so we can both understand where communications territory ends, tech begins, and if/where there is overlap.
-P.S.
-For non-communicators, yes, communications staff can be good with computers, but no, we aren't part of IT.
+IT staff: Let's talk so we can both understand where communications ends, tech begins, and if/where there is overlap.
+It can really vary based on the skills and interests of the people involved.
+P.S. for non-communicators: Yes, communications staff can be good with computers, but no, we aren't part of IT.
 We may be able to update the website or talk to you about Facebook, but that doesn't mean we can fix your computer/printer/etc.

 - Thank you to the communicators in the Nonprofit Happy Hour Facebook Group who offered suggestions.
-For more lessons that didn’t make the top five, see my list here and read the full Facebook conversation (membership required).
+For more lessons that didn’t make the top five, see my list here and read the full Facebook conversation (FB group membership required).

 - Feel free to contact me on Twitter or LinkedIn if you are a nonprofit communicator wanting advice or a non-communications staff person who wants to understand why we do the weird things we do.